Bus Trip to Intel Village

-But still she was aware, somehow, like a buzzing in the back of her brain, that always she – they,
+But still, she was always aware, somehow always aware, like a buzzing in the back of her brain, that she –

 Her mind groped its way towards the cause of this awareness but came up empty-handed.
-At any rate, she
+This worried her.

 out in any way.
 Perhaps it was because here, she did not seem to know.
 She felt that, given